 My lady friends over at GeekMom are starting to wind down Star Trek Week.
 If you’re a fan, I suggest going back through all of the wonderful articles posted over the past few days.

 Although I can appreciate the one liners, I’ve never considered myself to be much of a Trekkie.
 Now, I love me some Picard, I dabbled in the Star Trek: The Next Generation: Season One Blu-ray box, and would love to put this Spock cookie jar on my counter.
 However, I’m not much if a fan otherwise.

 I am a fan of home theater though, and people sure love the Star Trek-themed theater rooms.
 They love to build them and love to read about them.

 That’s a good thing, too — because I’ve written about a few of them.
 In honor of Star Trek week, I’ve rounded up four of my favorite Star Trek theaters that I’ve covered in the past.
 Set your faces to stun, people.
 Here’s the countdown (in no particular order):

 An anonymous homeowner commissioned Acoustic Innovations (in Palm Beach County, Florida) to create this slick, sci-fi masterpiece.
 The end result has all of the bells, whistles, beeps and bloops that a Trek fan could ever want.
-[Read “The Next Generation of Star Trek Home Theaters” on Electronic House.]
+[Read “The Most Out-of-This-World Star Trek-Themed Home Theater” on Electronic House.]

 The DIY Guy